medialize/sass.js/Readme.md

 # Sass.js

 Sass parser in JavaScript.
 This is a convenience API for [emscripted](https://github.com/kripken/emscripten) [libsass](https://github.com/sass/libsass) (at v3.2.0).
-If you're looking to run Sass in node, you're probably looking for [node-sass](https://github.com/andrew/node-sass).
+If you're looking to run Sass in node, you're probably looking for [node-sass](https://github.com/sass/node-sass).
 Sass.js and node-sass should generate the same results.

-> A fair warning: minified the worker weighs 2.6MB, gzipped it's still 700KB.
+> A fair warning: minified the worker weighs 2.3MB, gzipped it's still 546KB (+20KB for the mem-file).
 If you're on NodeJS or io.js, please use the (considerably faster) [node-sass](https://github.com/andrew/node-sass) instead.

 Have a go at the [playground](http://medialize.github.com/sass.js/playground.html) to fiddle with what sass.js has to offer.